-Du Announced As Official Telecommunication Partner Supporting The Universal Postal Congress Dubai 2025
+du announced as official telecommunication partner supporting the Universal Postal Congress Dubai 2025

-(MENAFN- Mid-East Info) Dubai, UAE, September, 2025: du, the leading telecom and digital services provider in the UAE, is providing advanced technology support as the official telecommunication partner supporting the 28th Universal Postal Congress Dubai 2025, held until September 19.
+(MENAFN- Orient Planet Group) Dubai, UAE, September 10, 2025: du, the leading telecom and digital services provider in the UAE, is providing advanced technology support as the official telecommunication partner supporting the 28th Universal Postal Congress Dubai 2025, held until September 19.
 The global event, hosted by the UAE and organised by the Universal Postal Union (UPU) and 7X, brings together delegates from 192 countries to shape the future of the postal and logistics sectors.

+At the premier global event, du provides secure, high-speed connectivity and advanced digital infrastructure to support seamless hybrid participation.
+The technology deployment enables live-streaming, remote voting, and virtual deliberations, ensuring that the Congress meets the UPU requirements for digital participation, inclusivity, and resilient operations.

+Fahad Al Hassawi, CEO at du, said: “du is proud to power the 28th Universal Postal Congress Dubai 2025 with cutting-edge digital infrastructure.
+As the official telecommunication, we are delivering the advanced connectivity and digital solutions that will enable seamless participation for delegates worldwide.
+This collaboration underscores our commitment to supporting the UAE's leadership in hosting international forums that shape the future of global industries through innovation and digital excellence."

 Legal Disclaimer: